How to create a Carrier Management Strategy in 10 steps?

 Develop & maintain a flexible shell

-In addition to a good base of carriers it's definitely recommendable to have a flexible layer with an extensive and reliable network of carriers, made accessible in a database.
+In addition to a good base of carriers, a flexible layer with an extensive and reliable network of carriers, made accessible in a database, is recommended.

 What is the advantage of a strong carrier management team?

-Well, in case of an event occurs, like a lock-down or some other unexpected event, causing major disruption to the chains, you want a team that can quickly and easily interface with the carriers.
+Suppose an event occurs, like a lockdown or another unexpected event, causing significant chain disruption.
+In that case, you want a team that can quickly and easily interface with the carriers.

-This enables you to respond rapidly and adequately.
+A strong carrier management team enables you to respond rapidly and adequately to unexpected events.

 As Nike says: Just do it!

 A strategy is necessary to have a shared point of view.
-However, the reality of the world of logistics is continuously changing thus to make sure it stays relevant and you keep your winning edge on the competition you have to track your performance and optimize and adjust your strategy accordingly.
+However, the world of logistics is continuously changing; thus, to ensure it stays relevant and you keep your winning edge on the competition, you have to track your performance and optimize and adjust your strategy accordingly.

-Track performance with the combined use of a slot booking, a state of the art TMS (transport management system) and a clear reporting tool like Tableau.
-With an easy to use slot booking system, system like SmartWay, at your sites you can track arrivals and departures (for on-time performance) and log incidents.
-Your TMS (in-house or outsourced) is not just used to plan your orders, but also as your main source to track all performance, that's why we connect your slot booking system and reporting tools.
-The latter will present you the data in a clear way.
+Track performance by combining a slot booking system, a state-of-the-art transport management system (TMS), and a BI reporting tool.
+With an easy-to-use slot booking system, like SmartWay, at your sites, you can track arrivals and departures (for on-time performance) and log incidents.
+Your TMS (in-house or outsourced) is used to plan your orders and as your primary source to track all performance; that's why we connect your slot booking system and reporting tools.
+The latter can present you actionable insights out of your data.

 Our Services

-Carrier management is an integrated part of the control tower functionality of SmartWay Logistics.
+Carrier management is an integrated part of SmartWay Logistics' control tower functionality.

-With our in-house experts, we can give you advice on a consultancy basis or coordinate the carrier process on your behalf.
+With our in-house experts, we can provide consultancy advice or coordinate the carrier process on your behalf.